AndrykVP/Rancor/README.md

-# SWC API
+# Rancor

-SWC API is a [Laravel](http://www.laravel.com) package built to quickly implement a way to consume web services provided by the MMORPG [Star Wars Combine](http://www.swcombine.com), as well as regular features used by factions in the game such as:
+Rancor is a [Laravel](http://www.laravel.com) package built to quickly implement a way to consume web services provided by the MMORPG [Star Wars Combine](http://www.swcombine.com), as well as scafoold regular features used by factions in the game such as:

 - Generating server-side avatars and signatures using a given template
 - Recording scan logs and accessing them by coordinates